 Feeling inspired, Leonsa quickly learned the ropes from a technical trainer FH provided.
 She was such a good student that FH eventually asked her to take over as a teacher for others.
 Together they named the poultry project “Happy Chicks.”

 With just a few chickens, the poultry farm began to grow.
-As a result of Happy Chicks, 130 students are now receiving daily meals, featuring vegetables from the school garden and fortified with protein from the eggs and chicken meat in at least one meal a week.
+As a result of Happy Chicks, 130 students are now receiving daily meals.
+And, at least one meal a week features vegetables from the school garden, fortified with protein from the eggs and chicken meat.
 Parents and other community members can also buy poultry products from the school farm at a discounted rate than what’s sold at local markets.

 Community members live out the sign on the coop: “Let’s end poverty together!”

-The mothers chip in to help some of the maintenance work needed to keep the chickens healthy, and help cook the meals at school.
+The mothers chip in to help some of the maintenance work needed to keep the chickens healthy.
+Then, they go to school and help cook meals for the kids!
 Together, Leonsa and others have formed a community.
 As the farm grew, they also learned that the droppings from the farm could be used as organic fertilizer in the vegetable garden.

-Beyond receiving nourishing meals, the school retention rate in El Porvenir is now over 80%, and school attendance has improved greatly.
-In collaboration, parents, teachers, students and community leaders are all working together to make the project a success.
+Beyond receiving nourishing meals, the school retention rate in El Porvenir is now over 80%.
+School attendance has improved greatly.
+In collaboration, parents, teachers, students, and community leaders are all working together to make the project a success.

-In the case of Leonsa, a gift of two chickens jumpstarted an entire community to break down barriers to education that were that impacting their children.
-For just $13, you can provide communities like El Porvenir with their very first chickens today.
+In Leonsa’s case, a gift of a chicken jumpstarted an entire community to break down barriers to education.
+For just $14, you can provide communities like El Porvenir with their very first chickens today.